-Understanding how AnQiCMS generates the table of contents
+Understand how AnQiCMS generates the article directory

-When processing article content, AnQiCMS will intelligently parse the title tags within the content (such as<h1>/<h2>/<h3>These title information is extracted and provided to the front-end template in a structured data format, which is what we call it.ContentTitlesThis feature is particularly suitable for article detail pages, allowing visitors to clearly understand the structure of the article.
+When AnQiCMS processes article content, it will intelligently parse the title tags in the content (such as<h1>/<h2>/<h3>These title information is extracted and provided to the front-end template in a structured data form, which is what we callContentTitles.
+This feature is particularly suitable for article detail pages, allowing visitors to understand the structure of the article at a glance.

-Steps to display the article catalog in the front-end template
+Steps to display the article catalog in the front-end template.

 First step: Locate the article detail page template